 about the artists

-Internationally renowned for his work in theater and dance, Samoan director, designer, and choreographer Lemi Ponifasio has been a frequent visitor to Santiago a Mil International Theater Festival in Chile (2013, 2015, and 2016).
+Internationally renowned for his work in theater and dance, Lemi Ponifasio is a Samoan director, designer, and choreographer.
 In 1995, he founded MAU, a platform for critique and creativity for artists, students, activists, intellectuals, and communities.
 “Mau” is the Samoan word that means “the declaration to the truth of a matter as an effort to transform.”
 In 2013, Ponifasio founded MAU Mapuche in Chile to share and create work with Indigenous Mapuche artists and communities.
 A pioneer in developing theater and contemporary dance in the Pacific, he stands out for his radical approach to these disciplines, with productions that move between and transcend the conventional ideas of theater, dance, and activism.
 His work has been performed at some of the world’s most important theaters and festivals, including the Theâtre de la Ville in Paris, the Holland Festival, the Lincoln Center in New York, the Festival d’Avignon, and the Edinburgh International Festival.

 Elisa Avendaño Curaqueo

-Elisa Avendaño Curaqueo is a Mapuche artist who hails from the Manuel Chavarría community in Lautaro in the Araucania region.
+Elisa Avendaño Curaqueo is a Mapuche artist who hails from the Manuel Chavarría community in Lautaro in the Araucania region of Chile.
 She has dedicated her life to speaking and teaching Mapundungun and Mapuche medicine, as well as composing and playing traditional Mapuche music, collecting material that has become an important source for storytelling.
 Her work has won her invitations to fairs and events related to the Mapuche culture in America and Europe.
-Curaqueo is the 2022 recipient of the Premio Nacional de Música 2022, given by the Ministerio de las Culturas, las Artes y el Patrimonio.
+Curaqueo is the 2022 recipient of the Premio Nacional de Música 2022, given by Chile’s Ministerio de las Culturas, las Artes y el Patrimonio.

 cast & creative team